marcofugaro/get-package-github-url/README.md

 The name of a npm package.
 It corresponds to the field `name` of the `package.json`.

+It returns `null` if the github url is not found.

 ## License

 MIT © [Marco Fugaro](https://github.com/marcofugaro)